deislabs/image-layer-provenance/README.md

 ### Proposed Provenance Document Storage Guidelines

-This statement will be attached as an [ORAS Reference Artifact](https://oras.land/cli/6_reference_types/) to the image and stored within the same registry and repository.
+This statement will be attached as an [OCI Reference Artifact](https://oras.land/cli/6_reference_types/) to the image and stored within the same registry and repository.
 Storing it at the same location as the image allows (1) easy inspection of image provenance and (2) seamless experience during vulnerability investigations.

+The `artifactType` is still to be determined pending discussions.

 ![](./docs/media/readme/image-layer-provenance-document-stored-as-oras-reference-artifact.drawio.png)